ikluft/pelican-events/README.md

 ### <a name="building_from_source">Building from source</a>

-Pelican uses PDM (Python Dependency Manager) for builds and Ruff as its linter.
+Pelican uses [PDM (Python Dependency Manager)](https://pdm-project.org/) for builds and [Ruff](https://docs.astral.sh/ruff/) as its formatter and linter.
 So the Pelican-Events plugin does too.

+PDM can use the ["uv" package installer](https://docs.astral.sh/uv/) if you have it installed.
+Use this command to enable it.

+    pdm config use_uv true

 PDM determines the project's dependencies with the command

     pdm lock